Safety Stock Calculator & Formula

 Don’t worry - we’re here to help

-The moment you begin working for yourself, HMRC considers you a sole trader.
+However, the moment you begin generating income above the £1,000 threshold for yourself, HMRC considers you a sole trader.
 Your business’s active start date is either:

 when you begin to market your business or